 The following are some time tested proven tips that have helped countless prep volleyball players get recruited.

-4. WRITE TO THE COLLEGES ON YOUR LIST: Email the coaches of the colleges of your interest with your player profile and link to your video.
-Emails are great because the coaches will instantly get it and they can instantly click a link to see you play.
+4. WRITE TO THE COLLEGES ON YOUR LIST: Email the coaches of the colleges of your interest and include your Recruiting Profile link.
+Emails are great because the coaches will instantly get it and they can instantly click your link to see your Profile and see you play.
 Let the coaches know why you want to play for them.
-You should also go to the colleges' websites and fill out the "Recruit Profiles" form to let the coaches know that you are interested in playing for that college.
+You should also go to the school's website and fill out the "Recruit Profiles" form to let the coaches know that you are interested in playing for that college.
 The coach will then typically send you a volleyball camp brochure and will likely put you on a list of players to track.
-If you are participating in the combine, we highly recommend emailing coaches you want to play for as these coaches will watch you play at the combine.
+If you are participating in the combine, we highly recommend emailing coaches you want to play for and invite them to watch you play at the combine.

 5. BE REALISTIC AS TO WHAT LEVEL OF VOLLEYBALL YOU CAN PLAY IN COLLEGE: Less than 1.1% of girls prep volleyball players nationwide play DI collegiate volleyball.
 However, Hawaii boasts almost 8x that playing at the DI level, but like everywhere else most players will play at the DII, DIII, NAIA and JUCO levels.
 In fact, more than 81% of college athletic programs are outside of DI.
 Therefore, do not overlook playing for DII, III, NAIA or JUCO schools as there are more opportunities at these schools.

 6. BE REALISTIC ABOUT WHAT POSITION YOU CAN PLAY IN COLLEGE: While Hawaii has 8x more players playing at the DI level than the national average and 42.6% of these players are hitters or middles, you may be too short to play outside hitter at a DI school.
-On the other hand, you could play outsider hitter on a DII, III, NAIA or JUCO school.
+On the other hand, you could play outside hitter on a DII, III, NAIA or JUCO school.
 A DI team may want you to play Libero for them and therefore to enhance your "stock" you should also get some Libero training and playing experience.
 You need to be realistic as to what positions you can play in college depending upon what level of college volleyball you desire to play.

-7. RESEARCH THE NEEDS OF THE COLLEGES: You may want to be recruited as a Setter for a certain college, but they may not need a setter for the years that you will be in college.
-Therefore, you might not want to spend time writing to schools that have no need for your position unless you really want to go to that school.
+7. RESEARCH THE NEEDS OF THE COLLEGES: You may want to be recruited as a Setter for a certain college, but that college may not need a setter for the years that you will be in college.
+Therefore, you might not want to spend time writing to schools that have no need for your position unless you really want to go to that school for academic reasons.
 Simply look up the rosters for your colleges of interest and you can get an idea of what their needs may be during the years you will be in college.

-8. LET THE COLLEGE COACHES KNOW WHERE THEY CAN SEE YOU PLAY: If your club or school team is traveling to the mainland to play in a tournament, email your schools of interest and invite the coaches to come and watch you play at mainland tournaments.
+8. LET THE COLLEGE COACHES KNOW WHERE THEY CAN SEE YOU PLAY: If your club or school team is traveling to the mainland to play in a tournament, email the coaches of your schools of interest to come and watch you play at mainland tournaments.
 If the coaches will be at tournaments you are playing in, they most often will come and watch you play.
 Invite coaches to come and watch you play at the Hawaii Volleyball Combine.

-9. REGISTER WITH THE NCAA: If you plan to play Division I or Division II collegiate volleyball, you have to register with the NCAA Eligibility Center (formerly the NCAA Clearinghouse).
+9. REGISTER WITH THE NCAA: If you plan to play DI or DII collegiate volleyball, you have to register with the NCAA Eligibility Center (formerly the NCAA Clearinghouse).
 Click here to register.

 10. KEEP YOUR GRADES UP: This is one of the most important tips.
 You may be a great player but if your grades aren't good, you might not qualify to get into the college of your choice.
-Every year we have some really talented players who don't get recruited simply because their grade point average (GPA) is too low.
+Each year some really talented players don't get recruited simply because their grade point average (GPA) is too low.

 11. APPLY EARLY: This is one of the most important tips as well.
 One of the key things to do to get recruited is to apply early to the schools of your interest.
 When you apply early you are competing against a smaller pool of applicants thereby increasing your chances of getting admitted.
 More importantly, coaches will more seriously consider a player who has already been admitted as opposed to someone who has not.
 Often players apply late in the process making it unlikely that a coach will consider the player even though she may be better than an admitted player.
 This tip alone can get you recruited over a player who is "better than you".
 In fact, coaches at the combine spend more time evaluating a player who has applied or is already accepted into their school than someone who is not.

 12. GO TO A COLLEGE VOLLEYBALL CAMP: If you can afford it, go to a college volleyball camp of your top college choice.
 This is because the coaches will watch you very closely at their camp and they will likely try to recruit you there if you impress them.
 Going to their camp shows the coach that you are seriously interested in playing for that school.
 Sign up for the "advanced" camp because the "beginners" camp is just that and high school players will not learn much at the "beginners" camp.

-13. UNOFFICIAL AND OFFICIAL VISITS: You should visit the schools that are recruiting you so that you have a good idea as to whether you can see yourself going to school and playing volleyball there.
+13. UNOFFICIAL AND OFFICIAL VISITS: You should visit the schools that are recruiting you so that you have a good idea as to whether you can see yourself going to that school and playing volleyball there.
 You arrange the unofficial visits with the college coaches but you pay for all expenses to visit the school.
-If the college coach is truly recruiting you, he/she will arrange for you to have an "official" visit where the school pays for most expenses of the visit.
+If the college coach is seriously recruiting you, he/she will arrange for you to have an "official" visit and the school will pay for the expenses of the official visit.
 The "official" visit normally comes after the "unofficial" visit.
 Some schools may not have the budget to pay for an official visit.

 16. KEEP A POSITIVE ATTITUDE WHEN PLAYING: College coaches will not only observe your playing abilities, but they will also observe your attitude on the court.
 This also includes you attitude while on the bench.
 If you hang your head when your team is down, the coaches could view this as a negative.
 Conversely, if you try to encourage your team when your team is down, this is viewed as a positive.
 Coaches watch your body language, your facial expressions as well as what you say.